SharePoint Online data deletion in Microsoft 365

 SharePoint Online stores objects as abstracted code within application databases.
 When a user uploads a file to SharePoint Online, that file is disassembled and translated into application code and stored in multiple tables across multiple databases.
 In SharePoint Online, all content that a customer uploads is broken into chunks, encrypted (potentially with multiple AES 256-bit keys), and distributed across the datacenter.
 For specific details about the chunking and encryption process, see Encryption in the Microsoft Cloud.

-In SharePoint Online, items are retained for 93 days from the time you delete them from their original location.
+When using the SharePoint Online application within a browser, items deleted by any user are retained in the site Recycle Bin for 93 days from the time they were deleted them from their original location.
 They stay in the site Recycle Bin the entire time, unless someone deletes them from there or empties that Recycle Bin.
-In that case, the items go to the site collection Recycle Bin, where they stay for the remainder of the 93 days.
+In that case, the items go to the site collection Recycle Bin, also known as the second-stage Recycle Bin, where they stay for the remainder of their retention period.
+Items deleted from the site collection Recycle Bin are purged immediately.
+If the item deleted causes the site collection Recycle Bin to exceed its quota, it starts purging the oldest items until there's space for the most recently deleted item.
 For info about restoring deleted items, see Restore items in the Recycle Bin of a SharePoint site and Restore deleted items from the site collection recycle bin.
-The Recycle Bin retention time is not configurable in SharePoint Online.

 When you delete a site collection, you're also deleting the hierarchy of sites in the collection, and all content within them: